khan1782/Useful-Configurations/README.md

 ## Useful-Snippets ##
 __Installing Sublime Snippets:__

-Copy snippets with .sublime-snippet file extensions to your sublime snippet file.
+Copy snippets with .sublime-snippet file extensions to your sublime snippet folder.
-You can access this file with
+You can access this folder with

 	Preferences -> Browse Packages -> User